Documentation

 2.2 - How to Configure the OpenAI-Compatible Server

-Customize the OpenAI-compatible server for different use cases
+Customize the OpenAI-compatible server with AgentFlow UI for different use cases, including tool selection, event monitoring, and production deployment

-This guide shows you how to configure and customize the OpenAI-compatible server in gomcptest for different use cases.
+This guide shows you how to configure and customize the OpenAI-compatible server in gomcptest with the AgentFlow web interface for different use cases.

 Prerequisites